Is 125 a Perfect Square? Exploring Square Roots and Perfect Squares

 √125 ≈ 11.18

-This means that 11.18 multiplied by itself is approximately 125.
-The square root of 125 is an irrational number, meaning it cannot be expressed as a simple fraction.
+Put another way, 11.18 multiplied by itself is approximately 125.
+Also, the square root of 125 is an irrational number, meaning it cannot be expressed as a simple fraction.
 Irrational numbers have decimal representations that neither terminate nor repeat.

 Properties of Perfect Squares